Edge modes and boundary impurities in the anisotropic Heisenberg spin chain: Impurity at the edge of Haldane chain and spin-1 XXZ chain.

 in the Haldane phase \textit{i.e.} between the two integrable points $\theta=-\frac{\pi}{4}$, the Takhtajan-Babujian model and $\theta=\frac{\pi}{4}$, the $SU(3)$ symmetric Sutherland-Lai model.
 In the Haldane phase $\left(-\frac{\pi}{4}<\theta<\frac{\pi}{4}\right)$, the model is gapped, has exponentially decaying correlation function, and a nonvanishing non-local string order parameter.
 Furthermore, the entire entanglement spectrum has exact double (or higher even) degeneracy in the Haldane phase.
 For example, at the AKLT point ($\theta=\arctan\frac{1}{3}$, the entanglement spectrum features only two non-zero degenerate values.

 Moreover, for finite open boundary conditions, the Haldane phase has a fourfold degenerate ground state in the thermodynamic limit and features fractionalized spin-$\frac{1}{2}$ edge excitations.
-The two effectively free edge spins could form singlet or triplet, giving rise to the degenerate four-fold ground state as shown below at the Haldane point $\theta=0$.
+The two effectively free edge spins could form singlet or triplet, giving rise to the degenerate four-fold ground state as shown in Fig.\ref{haldane-fig-1} at the Haldane point $\theta=0$.

 We shall now antiferromagnetically couple a single spin-$\frac{1}{2}$ spin to the left of the Haldane chain $H(0)$.
-This spin-$\frac{1}{2}$ impurity forms singlet with the effective spin-$\frac{1}{2}$ edge mode and hence reduces the degeneracy of the ground state to two-fold as shown below.
+This spin-$\frac{1}{2}$ impurity forms singlet with the effective spin-$\frac{1}{2}$ edge mode and hence reduces the degeneracy of the ground state to two-fold as shown in Fig.\ref{hald-imp-1}.

 Furthermore, adding two spin-$\frac{1}{2}$ impurities at the two edges of the Haldane chain $H(0)$ with antiferromagnetic exchange coupling gives rise to a unique ground state in the Haldane chain with open boundary conditions.
 The two impurities form singlets with the free spin-$\frac{1}{2}$ edge modes situated respectively at the edge they are attached to.
-Thus, the spin profile $S^z_j$ identically vanishes throughout the chain, as shown below.
+Thus, the spin profile $S^z_j$ identically vanishes throughout the chain, as shown in Fig.\ref{hald-imp-2}.

 Now we shall look at the edge modes in the spin-1 XXZ chain in the antiferromagnetic phase given by Hamiltonian